Guzura

-Oraa Guzura Dado (おらぁグズラだど), also known as Gazula the Amicable Monster, Gudzulla or So It's Gudzulla, is a comedy manga series which was serialized on Weekly Shōnen Sunday in 1967.
-The manga was based on Hiroshi Sasagawa's one-shot "Onboro Kaijū Guzura" published in the same magazine the previous year as the clumsy and straightforward character of Guzura was very popular at the time.
+Guzura (おらぁグズラだど, Ora Guzura Dado), also known as Guzula the Amicable Monster, Gudzulla or So It's Gudzulla, is a anime comedy television series created by Hiroshi Sasagawa and produced by Tatsunoko Production that aired on Fuji Television and its affiliates from October 7, 1967 to September 25, 1968 for 52 episodes.
+The series was based on Sasagawa's one-shot manga "Onboro Kaijū Guzura" published the previous year as the clumsy and straightforward character of Guzura was very popular at the time.

-Later a 52-episode comedy anime adaptation of the series, directed by Hiroshi Sasagawa and produced by Tatsunoko Production, was aired on Fuji Television between 7 October 1967 and 25 September 1968.
+A manga adaptation by Sasagawa was serialized in Weekly Shōnen Sunday from 1967 to 1968 during production of the anime.

-The anime was remade into a 44-episode series also directed by Sasagawa.
-The remake aired on TV Tokyo between October 12, 1987, and September 30, 1988.
+The anime was remade into a 44-episode series that aired on TV Tokyo between October 12, 1987, and September 30, 1988.

 Plot

 One day Mt.
-Bikkura erupts and blows up a huge egg, which hatches a funny little monster named Guzura.
+Bikkura erupts and blows up an egg, which hatches a little monster named Guzura.
 Astray in the human world, he is surprised and puzzled as everything he hears and sees is so strange and wonderful, and he is involved in odd affairs one after another.
 Besides, people around him are often drawn into humorous troubles.
 He has a magic ability to eat metal and produce a variety of mechanical devices.
 Also, he can blow flames out of his mouth and jump high using his powerful tail.
 Yet he is so innocent and friendly that he becomes popular wherever he goes.

 Localization

-The original black-and-white series was aired on Australia in 1971 under the title Gazula the Amicable Monster.
-Guzura and Bonta were renamed "Gazula" and "Oshio" respectively.
+The original black-and-white series was aired on Australia in 1971 under the title Guzula the Amicable Monster.
+Guzura and Bonta were renamed "Guzula" and "Oshio" respectively.
 The anime series was aired in Australia's Nine Network.

-The 1987 remake series was aired internationally, such as in France and Quebec where it was shown under the name "Gozura" and in Italy where it was shown under the name "Il mio amico Guz".
+The 1987 remake series was aired internationally, such as in France, Spain and Quebec where it was shown under the name "Gozura" and in Italy where it was shown under the name "Il mio amico Guz" and in Spain under the name "Cornelio".